-You’ll love these art history art journal prompts!
+You’ll love these art history prompts to use in your art journal!

-Get some excellent ideas for your art journal pages with these art history art journal prompts, free pdf printable included!
+Get excellent ideas for your art journal pages with these art history journal prompts, free pdf printable included!

 **This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**

 If you’ve ever taken an art history class, you’ve either loved it or hated it.
 Art history, depending on your interest level and how it’s taught, can be absolutely fascinating or completely boring.
 I personally love art history.
 And I love art journaling.
-So I figured, why not combine art history & art journaling by creating fun art journal prompts inspired by art history!
+So I figured, why not combine art history & art journaling by creating fun art history prompts to use for art journaling!

 In this blog post, we will take a birds-eye look over art styles & movements from the past to inspire a wealth of ideas for art journaling.